ShahriarShubho/safer-streets-riders/README.md

 5. Use bootstrap and react bootstrap for design.
 6. Use bootstrap Icon pack for Icon.
 7. Customize css for batter design.
+8. And This website is responsive Desktop, mobile also Tab.

 Here the live site link : https://wonderful-pare-c9a390.netlify.app